This story begins on the snowy wastes of Necros.

 Sue: More new characters?
-Are they all on the same planet?
-Does this come together eventually?
+Are they on the same planet?
+Does this all come together eventually?

-Vogel: I’m a past master at the double entry.
+Kara’s secretary, Vogel, is a past master at the double entry.

-Sue: I bet you are.
+Sue: Yeah, I bet he is!

 Davros is only interested in one thing, and that thing is money.